craod/authentication-tools/README.md

 <a name="requirements"></a>
 ## Requirements
-authentication-tools only requires AngularJS to work.
+authentication-tools requires AngularJS and angular-cookies (the ngCookies module) to work.

 <a name="installation"></a>
 ## Installation